aravindhghosh/LocateMe/README.md

 # LocateMe
 LocateMe is a hybrid mobile application.
-It supports both iOS and Android.
+It supports both iOS, Android and Web.
 It provides geographic location of an user per minute using GPS and stores the location with latitude, longitude and timestamp to a database using Firebase.
 The application shows the current location and marks location in map.

 //Developer instructions - Aravindhghosh